ibm-cloud-docs/CDN/api.md

     [Input container](/docs/CDN?topic=CDN-input-container)

     The following attributes are part of the Input container and are **required** when creating a new Geographical Access Control rule:
-    * `uniqueId` - Provide a uniqueId of the mapping to assign the rule.
+    * `uniqueId` - Provide a unique ID of the mapping to assign the rule.
     * `accessType` - Specifies whether the rule will `ALLOW` or `DENY` traffic to the given region.
     * `regionType` - The type of region to apply the Geographical Access Control rule to, either `CONTINENT` or `COUNTRY_OR_REGION`.
     * `regions` - An array listing the locations that the `accessType` applies to.